twilson63/machine2machine/tutorial.md

 You have successfully build a secure random quote service, and a jwt-verify middleware.
 This tutorial should have provided some additional insight into securing services with JWT.

 > NOTE: The code provided is for demonstration purposes.

+## Fin

+Congrats!
+If you have any problems, please post an issue.